Mattrump2020/voicer-api/README.md

 - Audit logging on every major action
 - Swagger/OpenAPI documentation

-**⚠️ Known gaps (not in this build — flagged earlier, still open)**
-- No pagination on list endpoints (fine at current scale, will matter as data grows)
-- Export processing runs inline in the same process rather than a dedicated job queue (Bull/BullMQ) — acceptable for MVP traffic, not for large datasets
-- No automated tests
-- No unregistered-user invitation flow — the invited person must register and log in themselves before accepting; there's no combined "register + auto-accept" endpoint

 Everything else described in the PRD's backend scope is implemented and working end-to-end.